Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Extinction set and Invasion growth rates

+{Note: These expressions for $r_i(\mu_j)$ correspond to linearizing $\kappa$ along the period $2$ points and taking the logarithms of the appropriate eigenvalues of the product of the Jacobian matrices.}

-These expressions show how invasion growth rates depend on the ratio of growth rates in each environment, weighted by the time spent in each environment.
+{Equation}~\eqref{eq:serial:ri} show how invasion growth rates depend on the ratio of growth rates in each environment, weighted by the time spent in each environment.
 A species can invade if, on average in both environments, its growth rate relative to the resident species exceeds the penalty for dilution.